JuliusFrontzek/ad_meal_prep_control/README.md

 # Description
 Multi-stage Model Predictive Control algorithm and simulation for a biogas plant (anaerobic digestion) with an optional external gas storage.
 Considers uncertainties in macronutrients of the fed substrates.

+Status of Julius' master's thesis submitted at Feb.
+26, 2024.

 # Install
 ## Regular install